the-turing-way/the-turing-way/chapters/testing.md

 ### Integration testing tips

 - Ensure that you have a proper Detail Design document where interactions between each unit are clearly defined.
 It is difficult or impossible to perform integration testing without this information.
-- Make sure that each unit is unit tested before you start integration testing.
+- Make sure that each unit is unit tested and fix any bugs before you start integration testing.
+If there is a bug in the individual units then the integration tests will almost certainly fail even if there is no error in how they are integrated.
+- Use mocking/stubs where appropriate.

 <a name="System_tests"></a>
 ## System tests